Vieux Lille – Explore the Old Town During The Tour de France 2025

 At first sight the Cathedral, Notre-Dame de la Treille, doesn’t look very exciting.
 But it has a trick up its sleeve!
 Go in and walk down the nave WITHOUT turning around.
 Give it 15-20m then turn around…

-Place aux Oignons is a lovely square, viewed by locals as the heart of Vieux Lille.
+Place aux Oignons is a lovely square, viewed by locals as the heart of Vieux Lille, and the location for some very popular and good estaminets.
 There is a lively market every Sunday morning in Place du Concert.

 The musée de l’hospice Comtesse on rue de la Monnaie is worth a visit.